 Step 6: Insert the Power Cord

-Insert your power cord into the back of the Instant Pot.
+Insert your power cord into the back of the IP.
 Be sure you push it in firmly.
 More than one person has thought their IP had manufacturing defects because it wouldn’t turn on.
 Turns out, you just have to make sure the plug is secured all the way.

 Step 7: Make Sure The Weighted Knob Is On